 Tagged Alternative, Burn, Egypt, Health, Home Remedy, honey, injury, natural, naturopath, oozing, prevent, pus, scar, stiches, wound

 Sorry Degrassi fans, it’s not Joey, Wheels, or Snake to the rescue; Tea Tree (Melaleuca alternifolia) is nature’s real zit remedy.
-Simply pour 100% Tea Tree oil on a cotton pad and apply to affected area.
-Personally, I have found Holistica to be the strongest Tea tree on the market (and cheapest), but if you can’t find that then Nature’s Harmony or St. Francis run a close second.
-Most other brands “will take your money and never give up.”
+Simply drop Tea Tree oil on a cotton pad and apply to the affected area.
+You may need to dilute the tea tree into a bit of olive oil if you have sensitive skin.
+Personally, I have found the Holistica brand to be the strongest Tea tree on the market (as well as the biggest bang for your buck), but Nature’s Harmony and St. Francis run a close second.
+Most other brands ♫”will take your money and never give up.”♫

 Posted in Acne, Home Page, Skin